2series/cyber-labs-2series/SECURITY.md

 ## Legal Considerations

 - **No Legal Action**: By reporting a vulnerability, you agree not to take any legal action against us or engage in any activities that could harm our systems or users.
+- **Safe Harbor**: We commit to not pursuing legal action against researchers who report vulnerabilities in good faith.
 - **Compliance**: We comply with all applicable laws and regulations, including GDPR, CCPA, and other data protection laws.

 ## Updates